 CAMPUS CENTER.
 Completed in the fall of 1979, the Shirley L. and Mildred Garrison United Methodist Campus Center is a \$2 million structure located in the center of McMurry's campus.
 The campus center is a partially underground structure with grassy slopes rising around its walls.
 This structure is used for a wide variety of activities.
-Weekly campus worship services and special events are held in the Maybee Room, students' free time may be spent in the Sports Grille, and the faculty relaxes in the faculty lounge.
+Weekly campus worship services and special events are held in the Mabee Room, students' free time may be spent in the Sports Grille or the Nest, and the faculty relaxes in the faculty lounge.
 In 2003, the Braniff Lounge became the Windjammers Lounge honoring a McMurry student band of the 1960s.
-The campus center was recently renovated to include new carpet in the Maybee Room and new furniture and carpeting in the Windjammer's Lounge.
-Other facilities located here are the college bookstore, student government, Campus Activities Board office, post office, and the Religious Life office.
+The campus center was recently renovated to include new carpet in the Mabee Room and new furniture and carpeting in the Windjammer's Lounge.
+Other facilities located here are the college bookstore, student government, Campus Activities Board office, post office, Carleton Chapel and the Religious and Spiritual Life office.